akashc06/Project-Webdev/README.md

 # reviewME

-A Single page MEAN stack application for creating and maintaining web pages.
+A Single page MEAN stack application for searching and reviewing restaurants based on user location.

 How to run: